kuflow/kuflow-sdk-js/CONTRIBUTING.md

 npm run build
 ```

-## Create a new version and let to the CI publish the new version
+## Automatic way (CI): Create a new version and let to the CI publish the new version

 Set the new version to release: